International Economics (M.Sc.)

 Students have to study abroad for one semester.
 This semester has to be spent at a partner university (see above) of the Faculty of Business and Economics of the University of Göttingen.
 Into the bargain, students can participate at the European exchange programme "Erasmus".
 Within this framework the faculty cooperates with more than 60 European universities.

-In order to study in this double degree programme, students apply for the course of study "M.A. in International Economics" at the University of Göttingen and at the same time for participation in the double degree programme with the Rijksuniversiteit Groningen, Netherlands.
+In order to study in this double degree programme, students apply for the course of study "M.Sc. in International Economics" at the University of Göttingen and at the same time for participation in the double degree programme with the Rijksuniversiteit Groningen, Netherlands.
 In this programme, students study two semesters in Göttingen and two semesters in Groningen.
 As a graduate of the double degree programme, you attain degrees in two accredited master's programmes from two renowned European universities that are both rich in tradition.

 The double degree programme offers an excellent possibility to study internationally and opens up excellent career possibilities in multinational business, national and international organisations and, not least, excellent chances when applying to international Ph.D. programmes.